 In this method, we can use any cell reference to link the cell to another worksheet.

-Method 3: Using Copy Paste Feature to Link Cell Another Sheet in Excel
+3. Utilizing the Copy Paste Feature to Link a Cell to Another Sheet in Excel

 Excel Copy and Paste feature can copy and paste cell links anywhere in Excel.
 As a result, we can use the Copy and Paste feature to link cells to another sheet.